dillonHe/EasyEDA-Documents/Open-File-Format/common.md

 ## Canvas Coordinates
 The canvas is a two-dimensional grid.
-The upper-left corner of the canvas has coordinate (0,0)
+The upper-left corner of the canvas has the coordinate (0,0)
 ![](./images/coor.png)

 ## SVG